rohan090987/The-Black-Box-Challenge/report.md

 - **Output:** `{ "result": 8166848 }`

 ### 📌 Inference:
-Returns a **custom numeric counter** or non-standard timestamp.
-The value does not match epoch time and likely reflects internal logic or uptime ticks.
+Returns a **custom numeric counter** or **non-standard timestamp**.
+The value does not match Unix epoch time, suggesting it might be a tick count, session ID, or internal uptime counter.

 ---